ChaitaliMali/MPA/README.md

 •	quantity field in Product DO refers to the number of sales

-•	Adjustments done to any products are nto counted as a sales
+•	Adjustments done to any products are not counted as a sales /quantity count

 # How to run the application?